 5. Users are better able to achieve their goals which results in the business meeting its targets

 7. Due to early user feedback, optimized cost and effort is promised

 8. Issues and potential problems are taken care of even before the product is launched

 Objectives of Usability Testing

-1. User-Friendly: Application or website should be highly intuitive and should not require any kind of training to operate.
-‘Help’ option should be provided for the ease of user to understand the application/website.
+1. User-Friendly: The application or website should be highly intuitive and should not require any kind of training to operate.
+‘Help’ option should be provided for ease of use to understand the application/website.

 2. Efficiency: Switching onto desired screens or webpages should be smooth enough and fast.
 Frequent use of scroll bars should be eliminated.
-Whole application or website should have uniformity in the format of screens/pages.
+The whole application or website should have uniformity in the format of screens/pages.
 Search functionality should be implemented within the software application or website.

 3. Effectiveness: It is very important to make sure that the system is easy to learn, useful and adds some significant value to the target audience.
-Colors, content, icons and the images should be highly pleasing.
+Colours, content, icons and images should be highly pleasing.